zoltanpentek/search-anywhere/README.md

 **Search Google & YouTube instantly using hotkeys!**

 This lightweight Windows tool lets you search **Google** or **YouTube** directly from your clipboard with global hotkeys.
-Hotkeys can be toggled ON/OFF and show small toast notifications.
+Hotkeys can be toggled ON/OFF.

 ---